Arshamrhr/Docker-compose-project/README.md

-I built this project to learning docker compose
+I built this project to learndocker compose